verge-io/docs/docs/product-guide/tenant-monitoring.md

 <br>

 ## Subscriptions
-Subscriptions can provide you with both scheduled reports and on-demand alerts when errors, warnings, or specified changes occur, or if configured thresholds are reached.
+Subscriptions can provide both scheduled reports and on-demand alerts when errors, warnings, or specified changes occur, or if configured thresholds are reached.
+Subscription alerts are sent to the defined email address(es) of the recipient(s).

 The Subscription engine allows you to customize how and when you receive reports and notifications.
 The Following examples demonstrate Tenant-related Subscriptions that can help in ongoing monitoring of the health and usage of Tenants.